 In the following graph, you can see the GDP growth and unemployment rates of the top 10 GDP countries in the world.

-GDP growth and unemployment rate
+GDP growth and the unemployment rate

-All of top 10 GDP countries had higher unemployment rates and decreasing GDP growth in 2020.
+The top 10 GDP countries had higher unemployment rates and decreasing GDP growth in 2020.

 The financial implications of COVID-19

 The year 2020 will forever be defined by the worldwide Coronavirus (COVID-19) outbreak.

 At the time of writing, there have been over 114 million cases and over 2.5 million lives claimed, and devastatingly, those numbers continue to grow daily.

 This highly contagious virus has not just impacted those infected in specific countries or sectors.
 However, the whole world has felt the impact of COVID-19, and for many, that impact was financial.

 Less than a flying start for the travel industry

 Unsurprisingly, the aviation industry has been one of the most brutal hits throughout the pandemic, and IATA described the severity of the situation in their December 2020 Air Passenger Market Analysis.